 This is a great sweetener alternative made from 'tapping' the stems of the coconut palm, extracting the sap and dehydrating it at very low temperatures.
 It is minimally processed ensuring it retains its naturally high mineral and nutrient content.
 It has a great toffee like flavour & colour and is considered low GI so provides a slow energy release for your body.
 It's rich in minerals & amino acids, making it an excellent alternative to cane sugar.
 It has also been reported as the single most sustainable sweetener in the world by The Food and Agriculture Organization (FAO) of the United Nations.
 It uses less than 1/5th of the soil nutrients and water than sugar cane for production and produces an average of 50-75% more sugar per acre.
 Shop Organic Coconut Sugar >>

-It can be substituted for other sugars 1:1 in baking and is the perfect substitute for brown sugar.
+Coconut Sugar can be substituted for other granulated sugars at 1:1 in baking and is the perfect substitute for brown sugar.
 It can also be used in place of honey or agave in recipes, desserts, coffee and tea.

 If you can't live without normal sugar, Rapadura sugar is the best option as it is simply sugar cane juice that has been dehydrated i.e. evaporating the water from the organic sugar cane juice.
 It has high nutritional value as it retains most of the natural vitamins and minerals, because, unlike other sugar it is not separated from the nutrient dense molasses part of the sugar cane during the pressing and drying process.
 It has a unique caramel flavour, fine grain and golden colour.
 Shop Organic Rapadura Sugar >>

-It can be substituted for other sugars 1:1 in baking and won't alter the texture of baked goods when used instead of processed sugar.
+Rapaduar Sugar can be substituted for other granulated sugars at 1:1 in baking and will not alter the texture of baked goods when used instead of processed sugar.

 STEVIA LEAF POWDER